 The power sector plays a key role in decarbonizing the global economy and meeting the goals of the Paris Agreement.
 A significant and growing fraction of final energy demand is met by purchased electricity, so efficiency improvements in electricity generation and delivery underly the emissions reductions of many other actors.

-Separately, the SBTi will consult with the Scientific Advisory Group to approve consistency between selected 1.5C pathways and the most recent science;
+March 2020: The Scientific Advisory Group was provided an opportunity to comment to ensure consistency between selected 1.5°C pathways and the most recent science;

 June 2020: The SBTi published the final guidance and updated tool.

 The SBTi will host two webinars to support electric utilities at better understanding the steps to setting and achieving 1.5°C-aligned SBTs in September 2020.
 Linkages to forthcoming work under development by the SBTi on long-term “net-zero” targets will also be discussed.

 We would like to thank the Porticus Foundation for financially supporting this work.